taplytics/Taplytics-Android-SDK/README.md

 # Taplytics-Android-SDK

-_Description: Taplytics is a native mobile A/B testing platform that helps you optimize your Android app!_
+_Taplytics is a native mobile A/B testing platform that helps you optimize your Android app!_

 **Current Version**: 1.1.0